How to Get Plastic Bathtub White Again (5 Easy Methods)

 4. Protect yourself: Wear rubber gloves to shield your skin from strong cleaners.

-5. Test in an inconspicuous area: Always test your chosen cleaner on a small hidden spot to avoid damaging or discoloring the plastic.
+5. Test in an inconspicuous area: Always test your bathtub stain remover on a small hidden spot to ensure the plastic doesn’t dull or crack.

 Method 1: Vinegar and Baking Soda Solution